djeada/Linux-Notes/notes/package_managers.md

 apt install httpd
 ```

-If you have a local *.deb* file on your machine, you may use apt to install as well:
+To install a local .deb file, use:

 ```bash
 apt install /path/to/package/name.deb
 ```

-You can use the following commands to ensure that a package has been successfully installed (and that you have installed what you believe you have installed):
+To confirm successful installation, use:

 ```bash
 apt show httpd
 ```

-## Install and update software packages from YUM repo
+## Installing and Updating Software Packages with YUM

-In contrast to <code>apt</code>, there is no two-step process.
-It is not necessary to update the repositories before installing apps with <code>yum</code>.
+Unlike `apt`, `yum` doesn't require repository updates before installing apps.

-To check for update, use:
+To check for updates, use:

 ```bash
 yum check-update